frdyrkuu/Burger-Dungeon-Laravel/README.md

 ## Usage
 <p>Open your web browser and navigate to http://localhost:8000 to view the application.
-You can register as a new user, or log in as an existing user to view the menu, add items to your cart, and place an order.</p>
+You can register as a new user, or log in as an existing user to view the menu.</p>